JingZe-Liang/StarPansharpeing_v1/README.md

 3. [Conv-LoRA](https://github.com/autogluon/autogluon/blob/081e3c6e4134beb84637863624d8b68a5c15bac1/multimodal/src/autogluon/multimodal/models/adaptation_layers.py#L703) (MoE) adaptors may suit Cosmos tokenizer.

 ## Logs

+2025/04/27

+> 1. The MMSeg dataset (with 12 channels) is reconsted blur (~37dB PSNR best, mostly, about 40dB can be visually clean). maybe the latent channel number, 16, is not large enaught. **Try 18 channel (f8z18p4)?**
+> 2. The DCF2019 (with 8 channels) on f8z16p4 configuration works fine (~40dB PSNR), if training longer will reach 42dB?
+In the RGB channels, the NVIDIA orignial tokenizer can reach 46dB (creazy!).
+> 3. Try **if enlarging the decoder will make the reconstruction better?**

+2025/4/23
+> 1. seems BN is vital to the discriminator. ln, gn will make the trianing collapse.
+> 2. FSDP2 works fine.

 2025/4/10
 > 1. hinge loss discriminator works fine for post-training Cosmos tokenizer;
 > 2. cooking Flowmo Flux-based diffusive(FM) tokenizer.

-2025/4/23
-> 1. seems BN is vital to the discriminator. ln, gn will make the trianing collapse.
-> 2. FSDP2 works fine.

 ## Contributors